 Ellison: Davis Leopard Print Button-Up Cardigan ($68): I really like this cardigan.
 The length coupled with the lightweight fabric makes it a perfect transition piece from fall to winter.
 It’ll layer well, too.
 And my Stitch Fix team knows I’ll almost always keep some animal print if they include it.
 I wore the cardigan yesterday – see below!
 VERDICT: Kept!

 Kut from the Kloth: Jonathan Corduroy Skinny Pant ($48): These pants were great.
 I loved the navy color and a stretch corduroy is generally a flattering style on me.
 Unfortunately, they were a size smaller than what I generally wear – and I am being prudent to not keep a pair of pants that I *HOPE* to squeeze into in the future.
 VERDICT: Returned!

 I really like the styling cards included in my Stitch Fix box.
 They help provide inspiration on how you might pair this new find with something already in your closet.

-For my tenth box – I am a happy girl.
-I got Nicole as my stylist again and she’s really starting to get a sense for my style.
-The top and burgundy pants that didn’t fit great aren’t her fault – they are mine.
-And it’s great motivation to keep on this healthy journey and not let weight be an issue with any clothes I fall in love with.
+For my twelfth box – I am feeling really good.
+I got a brand new (to me) stylist – Michelle – and she really nailed my style and listened to my feedback from my previous Fix.
 I love the concept and as long as I keep even one piece so I don’t lose my styling fee, I’m a happy Stitch Fix girl!
-Excited to see what’s in my next box, set to arrive in 2-3 weeks.
+Excited to see what’s in my next box, set to arrive in mid-December.

 PREVIOUS STITCH FIX REVIEWS: